ElifKarakutukDinc/e-commerce_tv_spot_attribution_analysis/README.md

 # At Case Study

-About You currently mainly work with an internally developed rule-based attribution model.
+About You currently mainly works with an internally developed rule-based attribution model.

 If a touchpoint was triggered by a digital marketing channel, we usually have this information and can attribute the corresponding share of the purchase to this channel.
 This information in combination with the costs for the marketing campaigns help us improve our marketing spend allocation.